 A disempowered person resides in the three quadrants in red.
 An empowered person resides in the green quadrant.
 The concept of Blame is related to empowerment.
 Effectively, a shift from Blame to Responsibility is a shift from Disempowerment to Empowerment.
 Blame= Loss of Freedom + Disempowerment

-Coaches shift others from Blame to Responsibility by bringing awareness of who they are, their values, their dreams and lavishing them with acknowledgement of their strengths and accomplishments, so that they begin to see their worth.
+Coaches shift others from Blame to Responsibility by bringing awareness of who they are, their values, and their dreams and lavishing them with acknowledgment of their strengths and accomplishments, so that they begin to see their worth.

 We should never blame our present condition on the lovelessness and abuse of the past.
 We must carefully examine how our attitudes and reactions have contributed to our psychological suffering, in other words, we must face reality and accept responsibility.
 We’re not responsible for the wound, but we are responsible for its healing.
 (Reid, 2010)

 Empowered people take full responsibility for their lives.
-They are “OK” with self and by extension others.
-They are able to accept themselves with all shortcomings, values, skills etc. and feel comfortable, confident and valuable.
+They are “OK” with themselves and by extension others.
+They are able to accept themselves with all shortcomings, values, skills, etc., and feel comfortable, confident, and valuable.
 They live in alignment with their values and respect their personal boundaries.
 They know that they are free to make decisions about life that support personal well-being and happiness, and do not hesitate to do so.
-It is clear to that happiness is a personal choice and they will not permit others to determine what their lives should look like.
+It is clear that happiness is a personal choice and they will not permit others to determine what their lives should look like.
 Empowered people are not swayed by the opinions and attitudes of others, but chose how they want to respond.
 They stand by their convictions.

 Empowerment is triggered when you have the freedom to do what makes you happy, and the power to get it done.
 (Rochford, 2010) (Here we see an almost immediate symbiotic relationship between Coaching and Empowerment by their very definitions.)